dullhunk/cdyf/raw-transcript-todd.md

 If that makes sense.
 And that's exactly what happened.
 You're sort of person who can't say no or are you uh is it one of those words?
 Can't say no. But it's tempting.
 Not to say yeah.
 Because, you know, it's going to be hard but you know, it's going to be also be interesting.

 Exactly.
 Yeah.
 I I might my curiosity get to the better of me.
 Basically.
 And that's exactly what happened and basically, this course was a sustainable stand-up course.
 It's called and run by this wonderful facility.
-It's called billina uh bellina Rafi.
+It's called [Belina Raffy](https://www.linkedin.com/in/belina-raffy).
 Um and and the idea is is to communicate ideas about um sustainability and the predicament that we Face relating to that, which is a heavy thing, you know, it's a tough thing.

-If you take things like the ipcc reports and Tipping Points, seriously, it's not an easy topic and to communicate those ideas in a way that is obviously humorous, but with compassion and with love, right?
+If you take things like the IPCC reports and Tipping Points, seriously, it's not an easy topic and to communicate those ideas in a way that is obviously humorous, but with compassion and with love, right?
 So it's a tough brief basically.
 Um, you can't resort to sarcasm.

 Me all sorts of things.
 Um, about trying to tell stories, right?
 And making sure that the person you're telling the story to has all the information that they need to understand the story, right about the narrative, how that works because the joke, really?
 It's, it's supposed to be a story where there's kind of a missing bit of information that's unexpected, right?